How to Make a Classic Dutch Apple Crumble Pie

 Peeling and Chopping Apples

 With the tart dough set, let’s proceed to the star ingredient, the tart apples.
-Peel around 650 grams of tart apples (Granny Smith apples yield a wonderful flavor).
+Peel around 650 grams of tart apples (Granny Smith apples yield a wonderful flavour).
 After peeling, cut them into small pieces.
 The tartness of these apples beautifully counters the sweetness of the pie.

 Mixing with Sugar and Cinnamon